Student Employment FAQ

 there are limited jobs that can be considered payroll for students who do not have

 an employment opportunity awarded in their financial aid package.
-Departments with

-positions include: tutoring a foreign language, computer tech positions, teaching
+These positions include: tutoring a foreign language, computer tech positions, teaching

 assistant positions, building sets or sewing costumes for plays in the Theatre department,

-raising support from alumni, lifeguarding, playing a musical instrument, etc. All
+raising support from alumni, lifeguarding, playing a musical instrument, etc.

-form to the Student Employment Program Coordinator for approval.
+appeal form to the Student Employment Program Coordinator for approval.

 If hired, is there anything I need to do before I will be authorized to start working?

 Yes, United States law requires anyone who is employed to complete the I9/W4 employment forms.
-Students need to show documents that establish both identity and eligibility to
+Students need to present documents that establish both identity and eligibility to work in the United States before the forms will be considered complete.

-of acceptable forms that establish identity include: a school ID, driver's license,
+Examples of acceptable forms that establish identity include: a school ID, driver's license, state ID, or a passport.

-state ID, or a passport.
-Examples of forms that establish eligibility to work in the
+Examples of forms that establish eligibility to work in the U.S. include: social security card, birth certificate, or a passport.

-of documents is listed on the back side of the I9 form.
-Federal regulation states that the documents must be the original, with the exception
+Federal regulation states that the documents must be the original, physical document with the exception of the birth certificate which can be a certified copy

-documents must be unexpired.
-Copies and faxes cannot be accepted.
+Copies, screenshots and faxes cannot be accepted.

 Where can I find these required employment forms?